 After 150 years, the death of Edgar Allan Poe is still as mysterious as ever, which seems fitting.
 After all, he invented the detective story — it should come as no surprise that he left the world a real-life mystery.

-After learning about the mysterious end of Edgar Allan Poe, check out the even stranger story of Nelson Rockefeller’s death.
+After learning about the mysterious death of Edgar Allan Poe, check out the even stranger story of Nelson Rockefeller’s death.
 Then, take a look at these crazy conspiracy theories about Adolf Hitler’s demise.